PierreBurckel/IcpmsDataReductionApp/README.md

 ## Description

-This is an R program that facilitates data reduction for ICP-MS analyses (currently for Agilent format files).
+This is an R Shiny application that facilitates data reduction for ICP-MS analyses (currently for Agilent format files).

 ## Installation